hardins01/grocery-calculator/README.md

      PRICE = the price of the item, which must be convertable to a float
           examples: 4.99, 8, 23.1, 2.09
      INITIALS = a series of initials that must be a subset of those provided at the top of grocery.py
-          note: an initial can appear multiple times to achieve the correct ratio of cost for the designated item
+          note: an initial can appear multiple times to achieve the correct ratio of cost per person
           examples: slbw, sl, bss, blwssb
 examples:      > a 9.34 ls      > add 8 lsbw      > a 23.11 lsbs

 > { r | receipt | ls }
      this command lists the current subtotals and every item that hasn't been deleted
 examples:      > r      > receipt      > ls

 > { d | drop | delete } { ENTRY_ID | { p | prev | previous } }
      this command deletes the item with the given id or the previous item